Everybody knows that grilling is one of the best ways to cook your food, especially meat! However, often you hear about how unhealthy grilling can be.

 Not only is this grill easy to use, it certainly fires up quickly, so you don't have a long waiting period to get the grill up and running to the temperature you need.

-As far as the use of the grill, it is insanely intuitive because you can set it to several different temperatures with a dial, and you can plug in your temperature probe and monitor the internal temperature of meat and fish, specifically.
+The use of the grill is insanely intuitive because you can set it to several different temperatures with a dial, and you can plug in your temperature probe and monitor the internal temperature of meat and fish, specifically.

-The ability to set the temperature using the dial and have the temperature gauge feed through the auger, making sure that it's feeding just enough pellets to keep the temperature just right, means that you don't need to be tending to or babysitting the fire.
+Setting the temperature using the dial and having the temperature gauge feed through the auger, making sure that it's feeding just enough wood pellets to keep the temperature just right, means that you don't need to be tending to or babysitting the fire.

-The pure simplicity of pellet grills is another advantage.
+The pure simplicity of a wood pellet stoves is another advantage.
 What's also great about pellet grills is that you can just put them in and let them do the majority of the work without having to worry about the consistency of adding more wood or checking on the smoke, etc.

-Most people consider themselves great cooks, but you'll be considered a phenomenal cook with a pellet grill.
+Most people consider themselves great cooks, but you'll be viewed as a phenomenal cook with wood pellet grills.

-The main reason is the benefit of the smoke that the pellet grill is all about, which adds a tasty smoky flavor to your meat.
+The main reason is the benefit of the smoke, which adds a tasty smoky flavor to your meat.

 You also have temperature control, which means your meat will always be evenly cooked.
 Last but not least, you have a temperature probe, as mentioned above.

-The probe ensures that you know exactly the temperature you need to cook your meat to, resulting in a flawless steak or fillet every time.
+The probe ensures that you know exactly the temperature you need to cook your meat, resulting in an excellent steak or fillet every time.

-Pellet grills have feature upon feature upon feature to help better your grilling experience.
+Pellet grills have feature upon feature to help better your grilling experience.
 One of these is a sear plate that some pellet grills have.

-This sear plate can be opened up to allow the flame to directly access the food you are cooking.
+You can open up this sear plate to allow the flame to access the food you are cooking directly.

-This may not sound great, but if you want that delicious flavor that comes from a dark, beautiful char, then this grill might just become your best mate.
+It may not sound great, but if you want that delicious flavor from a dark, beautiful char, this grill might just become your best mate.

 Are pellet grills a gimmick?
 Not even a little bit.
-There are many ways that a pellet grill is better than a regular grill.
+There are many ways that it is better than a regular grill.
 It is next level and if you are looking for a healthier way to grill your meat, look no further.

-Take look at our Traeger Tailgater review and see what makes a pellet grill different from the traditional one.
+Look at our Traeger Tailgater review and see what makes pellet grills different from traditional ones.